-For Grab, having a consistent view of millions of users across 351 cities in eight countries is key to accurately forecast customer needs and preferences.
+For Grab, having a consistent view of millions of users across 351 cities in eight countries is key to accurately forecast consumer needs and preferences.
 The largest online-to-offline platform in Southeast Asia, Grab has been downloaded more than 200 million times and has generated over six billion transactions, for transport, food and grocery delivery and digital payments purposes.
-Grab needed to consolidate its data to build a unified understanding of their customers across various product segments and functional teams.
-This would allow them to improve their functions and better cater to the specific needs and preferences of the customers.
-With Customer 360 and the power of Databricks behind it, teams at Grab are enabled to collaborate, experiment and develop more innovative features to continually enhance customer-centric experiences.
+Grab needed to consolidate its data to build a unified understanding of their consumers across various product segments and functional teams.
+This would allow them to improve their functions and better cater to the specific needs and preferences of the consumers.
+With C360 and the power of Databricks behind it, teams at Grab are enabled to collaborate, experiment and develop more innovative features to continually enhance consumer-centric experiences.

-With disparate data teams supporting different product functions, and building different features based on different customer segmentation, Grab didn’t have a consistent understanding of their customers.
+With disparate data teams supporting different product functions, and building different features based on different consumer segmentation, Grab didn’t have a consistent understanding of their consumers.
 Product, Data Science and Analytics teams often missed out on cross-functional relationships between user attributes from other teams.
-Grab had to understand what made their customers tick, so they could improve marketing campaign ROI and create better features that meet different user archetypes.
+Grab had to understand what made their consumers tick, so they could improve marketing campaign ROI and create better features that meet different user archetypes.

 Multiple systems were also built at scale by different teams and required multiple data pipelines to be maintained and refreshed.
 This resulted in significant engineering overhead and exponential cost increases.

 “Across Southeast Asia, one in six consumers uses Grab.
 We faced the challenge of democratizing the massive amount of data in a structured and consistent manner so that all the teams could harness its potential in a unified way to gain richer insights,” explained Nikhil Dwarakanath, Head of Analytics at Grab.